-Optional Placements (1 or 2)
+Placements (1 or 2)

-The assessments on change, teams, or communications can all be completed within the participants' own context.
-Alternatively, participants may choose to complete a placement in another school (or schools) to address one of these themes.
-In addition to having a focus on one of the three themes, placements also provide an opportunity for a clear analytical focus on decision making.
+A clear analytical focus on decision making.
 The placement should last five days as a minimum (that is 5 days in one school or 3 + 2 in two schools if chosen).
-The placement is for shadowing the Headteacher or equivalent as the focus for this area is on decision making and leadership styles, as well as the chosen theme.
+The placement is for shadowing the Headteacher or equivalent as the focus for this area is on decision making and leadership styles.
 The school(s) for the placement can be a different phase but should not be part of the participants own school organisation.
 If in doubt ask your facilitator.
 It is the responsibility of the participant to arrange any placements and COBIS is aware that in some areas this may be more difficult hence the option of pursuing other routes through the CPAH.
 The participant needs to engage with the literature and models regarding decision making and leadership styles.
 They need to reflect on a variety of decisions made by the leaders during the placement and how this relates to their readings.
 All such scenarios discussed need to be sensitively handled in respect of confidentiality so anonymising relevant references is acceptable.